JonnerPaz/JonnerPaz/README.md

 Greetings!
 I am @JonnerPaz, an enthusiast self-taught frontend developer (on-going), looking to jump up into tech industry.
-I have found my passion of tech and all about it since a few years ago and since then this world have become a hobbie which reachs deep inside me.
+I have found my passion of tech and all about it since a few years ago and this world have become a hobbie which reachs deep inside me.

 ## Technologies

-### Skilfull
+### Set of skills

 - HTML
 - CSS